mmefenza/Phonegap_developper_app/README.md

-# Phonegap_developper_app
+# Phonegap_developer_app
-Solution to resolve connection timeout when using  Phonegap developper app.
+Solution to resolve connection timeout when using  Phonegap developer app.

 PhoneGap is a development tool that allows web developers to take advantage of the core features in mobiles with a unified JavaScript API.
 The PhoneGap Developer App allows users to develop locally then see the changes instantly on your mobile device.